thechelsuk/uk.thechels/_pages/cv.md

 ##### LEAD SOFTWARE DEVELOPER (October 2018 – October 2019)

-_Planning, designing and developing server and client applications.
-Having a key role in ensuring the best technologies and techniques are used in their development.
-Development of technical capability and involvement in performance assessment and development of junior colleagues.
-Working day-to-day within a scrum team._

-###### Key responsibilities

-- Line management, pastoral care, objective setting and appraisals, resourcing
-- Development work within a scrum team
-- Setting and delivering on quarterly objectives at the group level in line with the business's annual operating plan
-- Product owner for security business system
-- Strategic and high-level planning
-- Fostered good working relationships with government/statutory colleagues
-- Ensuring quality throughout the software development lifecycle

-###### Key achievements and projects

-- Setting up regular video training lunch sessions
-- Update and implementation of skills framework
-- Oversaw release of business system move from MongoDB to SQL server and hosted in Azure
-- Supported direct reports through mental health and gender identity acceptance
-- Building and identifying technical debt register and encouraging the team to tackle one item per sprint
-- Knowledge sharing sessions and training to colleagues on Agile/Scrum, mental health and design patterns

 ##### SOFTWARE DEVELOPER (July 2015 - October 2018)

-Development and maintenance of data collection system (c#, MVC, Oracle, azure blob storage) - identify, design, estimate, prioritise and deliver work items in Azure DevOps

-###### Key responsibilities

-- Development and maintenance of data collection system (c#, MVC, Oracle, azure blob storage)
-- Identify, design, estimate, prioritise and deliver work items in Azure DevOps
-- Acting scrum master for the team

-###### Key achievements and projects

-- Led team on new delivery software used by all scrum teams / projects.
-Under build control and release.
-XML configuration.
-Software reads, creates, checks, uploads data in file/oracle to customers, running on a schedule.
-- Volunteered for special team to redesign unistats project - from legacy oracle SQL scripts to xml/c# project with unit tests
-- Selected for project team to oversee redesign of corporate website (outsourced).
-User workshops and requirements gathering.
-Subject matter expert.
-- Redesigned lookup service microsite.

 ##### WEB DEVELOPER (May 2011 – July 2015)

-- Design, maintenance and support for all internal applications (web-based issue tracking, asset tracking, contacts database)
-- Maintenance of main corporate website (PHP, MYSQL/ORACLE) with e-commerce
-- Managed 6 micro websites (WordPress/MYSQL)
-- Support Service desk and infrastructure team as needed
-- Worked on HEDIIP microsite (WordPress/MYSQL)
-- Created and redesigned main website migrating from Joomla 1.0 to 2.5
-- Created web-based mobile application displaying provider data, also embedded on the main website

 ##### DATA ANALYST (March 2006 – May 2011)

-- Designed, created and specified documentation for a new data collection record
-- Generated PL/SQL script to automate manual checking
-- Generated, maintained and published data for high-profile performance indicators
-- Trained new members of staff, including new line manager

 ### Education Summary